 At the Missouri Poison Center, we have seen a steady increase of calls related to children 5 years or younger consuming cannabis.
 Our data shows that the total number of calls has more than doubled every year since 2018.
-This, we have almost matched the number of total calls from 2020 in just six months (January – June).
+So, in 2020 and 2021, we see a large increase in total calls.

 Don’t panic!
 You are not the only one that this has happened to, and the most important thing is to make sure your child is okay.
-Take a moment to figure out how much cannabis your child ingested and in what form.
-Call the poison center right away at 1-800-222-1222.
-The poison center will help you assess the poison risk your child is in, and tell you the next steps to take.
+Firstly, try to take a moment to figure out how much cannabis your child ingested and in what form.
+Even if you can’t figure out how much, call the poison center right away at 1-800-222-1222.
+By calling the poison center we will help you assess the poison risk your child is in, and most importantly tell you the next steps to take.